Privacy Policy

 12.3 Review Mechanisms

-This policy will be reviewed annually or as needed in response to changes in legislation, business practices, or technology.
+This policy shall be reviewed periodically or in response to significant changes in legal requirements or business operations.

 13. Corrective Actions